lsirm12pl: An R package for latent space item response modeling: LSIRM For Continuous Item Responses Data

 \subsection{An Illustrated Example}

-To illustrate the application of the LSIRM-continuous, we use the Big Five Personality Test dataset \footnote{The dataset can be downloaded for reproducible purposes from the following link: \href{https://www.kaggle.com/tunguz/big-five-personality-test}{https://www.kaggle.com/tunguz/big-five-personality-test}} The data were collected from 1,015,342 respondents via an interactive online personality test from 2016 to 2018.
-The ``Big-Five Factor Markers'' from the International Personality Item Pool were used for this online personality test.
-The test includes 50 questions with response categories 1=disagree, 3=neutral, and 5=agree based on a five-point Likert scale, and negatively worded items were reverse-coded.
-We randomly selected 1,000 respondents from the original data for illustration purposes.
-We also treated the ordinal item responses as continuous data, which is often done in applied research and considered an acceptable practice with other models, such as factor analysis.
+We demonstrate the application of the LSIRM-continuous using the Big Five Personality Test (FPT) dataset \citep{Goldberg1992}, which is included in the package.
+Data were collected from 1,015,342 respondents using an interactive online personality test from 2016 to 2018.
+The ``Big-Five Factor Markers'' from the international personality item pool were used in the test, which consists of 50 questions with response categories 1 = disagree, 3 = neutral, and 5 = agree based on a five-point Likert scale.
+Negatively worded items were reverse-coded.
+For illustration purposes, we randomly selected a sample of 3,000 respondents from the original data.
+We treated the ordinal item responses as continuous data, which is a common practice in applied research and is generally considered acceptable for other models, such as factor analysis.